debugmen/debugmen.github.io/_posts/2022-03-10-enabot_series_part_3.md

 # Exploitation

 Ultimately we wanted a shell on the device.
-This way we could get a shell, steal the saved tokens paired with the user's phone for connecting to the remote server, install a rootkit, and then place the token back on the device without there being a trace of what happened.
-This way we could have a rootkit on the device where we could access it at anytime, be able to use the ebo server, etc. and the owner could still use the ebo from their phone.
+This way we could get a shell, steal the saved server token, install something malicious in the firmware, and then place the token back on the device without there being a trace of what happened.
+This way we could access the device at any time with a reverse shell and be able to use the ebo server, etc. and the owner would have no clue.

 We'll go over the path of an upgrade to help better understand how we were able to exploit this vulnerability.
 First when we triggered an upgrade using the mavlink branch value ```0xcd```, we hit this section of the code where it enters handleUartUpgradeRequest.